Parameter estimation of range-migrating targets using OTFS signals from LEO satellites: Delay–Doppler Input–Output Model

-for $n=1,\ldots,N-1$ and $m=0,\ldots,M-1$, where the second and third terms on the right hand side are the inter carrier interference (ICI) and inter symbol interference (ISI)~\cite{Viterbo-2018}, respectively.
-For $n = 0$ no ISI is present, as a guard interval is inserted between consecutive OTFS frames, and~\eqref{rx_signal_TF_fast} becomes
+where the second and third terms on the right-hand side correspond to ICI and ISI, respectively~\cite{Viterbo-2018}.
+For $n = 0$, instead, no ISI is present due to the guard interval between consecutive OTFS frames, and~\eqref{rx_signal_TF_fast} reduces to